tldr-pages/tldr/pages/linux/nproc.md

 # nproc

-> Print the number of processing units (normally CPUs) available
+> Print the number of processing units (normally CPUs) available.

 - Display the number of available processing units: